 The Child Neurology Foundation strongly believes that for children with neurologic conditions to thrive, families and caregivers must receive support.
-In order to help meet the needs of those walking the journey with their child, we established the Family Support and Empowerment Program to deliver resources and tools that empower caregivers to live healthier lives.
+In order to help meet the needs of those walking the journey with their child, we established the Peer Support Program to deliver resources and tools that empower caregivers to live healthier lives.
 Below is a review of the various resources that are available.

 Direct Support for Caregivers